huh-sters/traffcap/README.md

 * All headers are recorded (done)
 * All content is captured
 * Web sockets are captured
-* Inbound requests are queued for processing (maybe not possible)
 * A single page application can control the application
 * A full API can control all aspects of the application
 * A reporting API can be used to monitor the application